SoftUni-Internal/interactive-content/EN/01-Java-Web-API-and-REST-Controllers/01-REST-API.md

 Gaining access to these endpoints is the same for any machine trying to access this information.

-# Layered System
+## Layered System

-A layered system means that a client can have access to endpoint that relies on other endpoints without having to understand all of the underlying implementations.
+A layered system means that a client can have access to an endpoint that relies on other endpoints without having to understand all of the underlying implementations.

 If client A wants to communicate with server B and that server goes out to Google or some other database in order to generate a response, client A should not have to accommodate for any other technologies besides accessing server B's endpoint.

 Layering allows very complicated tasks to be completed without having to understand all of the underlying complexities that are required to generate the response.

-# Code on Demand
+## Code on Demand

 Code on Demand is an optional constraint for RESTful applications, but it opens a possibility for code like JavaScript, for example, to be sent off to the client for execution.